Skip to content

 A newly installed copper roof

-Copper roofs are a premium roofing option known for their exceptional durability, longevity, and striking appearance.
-They have been used for centuries in various architectural styles and are popular in both residential and commercial applications due to their unique properties and benefits.
+As contrast to conventional roofing systems, copper roofing is among the few and unique roofing systems with unparalleled qualities that endow them with durability, attractive appearance and reliable service.
+They have been used historically across different designs and now are suitable for use in residential or commercial purposes because of their characteristic advantages.
 Another interesting thing about copper roofing is the patina.
 As your roof ages it will literally change colors from that signature copper color to a weathered green color.

 Copper roofing advantages: